Wolfhaize/Discord.JS-for-Noobs/01-first-steps/commands-101.md

 The next stage will do exactly that, and show you additional details that you can apply to make your own commands.

+Remember to run `node deploy-commands.js` whenever you make changes to a command so its updated.

+You can however create a command to do this directly, the original docs have a tutorial for that [here](https://discordjs.guide/additional-features/reloading-commands.html)

 **Tip**
 Get a close friend or two, so you can show off to them every single time your bot does something that works.
 Its pretty cool.